moj-analytical-services/rpackage_training/README.md

 ## 19. Dependency management

-AMEND THE FOLLOWING TEXT - see https://trello.com/c/owR9YG91/98-r-dependency-management

 While the DESCRIPTION Depends and Imports fields list the external packages that your package needs together with the versions required, it's helpful for users of your package to have a similar computing environment to yours.

-Packrat can stop us getting into dependency hell where for instance one package clashes with another.
-Instead of your computer looking in the library for these packages, Packrat enables all the source files for specific versions of the packages used to be in the src folder.
+The use of [renv](https://cran.r-project.org/web/packages/renv/vignettes/renv.html) can stop us getting into problems where for instance one package clashes with another.
+Instead of your computer looking in the library for these packages, Renv enables all the source files for specific versions of the packages used to be in a separate folder.

+AMEND THE FOLLOWING:
 To enable Packrat (https://rstudio.github.io/packrat/, see section 7.33 of MOOC)):

 - run 'install.packages("packrat")

 - follow https://rstudio.github.io/packrat/walkthrough.html and in the project run 'packrat::init()'

-- so that Travis doesn't run through all the checks on the packages add the following to ,travis.yml:

-cache:

-directories:
-- $TRAVIS_BUILD_DIR/packrat/spc
-- $TRAVIS_BUILD_DIR/packrat/lib
-packages: true
+**Exercise 19**: Setup renv as above.
+Lastly, commit all your changes to git and then push them to github.com.

 ## 20. Installing and using your package

 Congratulations, you have successfully produced a working package in R!